dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1264: Families decide the values to instill in children.
+### T1264: Families have the right to decide their children's values.

 |Support|
 |---|